 In every field, there are certain tools of the trade that everybody just simply knows.
 Apktool has become one of those, helping app modders and themers with reshaping the software we use on our phones every day.
 Version 2.0 has been in the works for 2 years, and just yesterday it was promoted to a final release.

 The list of changes is pretty expansive; but if you've been following along with the beta versions, there aren't too many surprises.
+After all, Apktool still does the same things, just better than before.
+The one important change some people may have missed is that the new version requires Java 7 or above.
 Read More

 If you're in the modding and theming community, your work is about to get a bit faster, because Smali v2.0 is now in beta and firing on all cylinders.
 The new version brings multithreaded processing and a few tweaks to the language that should result in cleaner-looking code.